 Tips for users of screen readers

 - Use quick access links.
-We've placed a link called "Skip to content" at the very top of our pages, before the CSUCI logo.
+We've placed a link called "Skip to content" at the very top of our pages, before the CI logo.
 Clicking on this link will take you past repetitive navigation elements and directly to the main content on the page.

 - Navigate by headings.
 We've structured our Web pages so that information is grouped and titled with section headings.
 The headings are properly coded HTML so that you can take advantage of your screen reader's ability to bounce from heading to heading in order to skim our content.